News:

 My Research in education:

-Johnny Jingze Li, “Fostering Interdisciplinary AI Education Through Project-Based Learning: A Case Study” (in preparation)
+Johnny Jingze Li, “Fostering Interdisciplinary AI Education Through Project-Based Learning: A Case Study” (link)

-Johnny Jingze Li, “Concept Maps based Learning Path Recommendation and Navigation” (in preparation)
+Johnny Jingze Li, “Concept Maps based Learning Path Recommendation and Navigation” (link)

 Kalyan Basu, Johnny Jingze Li, AlShinaifi, Faisal, Zeyad Almoaigel, “A Mathematical and Algorithmic Framework for Efficient Concept Acquisition by Learners” (in preparation)